sebbekarlsson/iinsta/README.md

 <img src='shot.png' width='300px'/>

-## Installing and Running the development environent
+## Installing and Running the development environment
-> Here is how to run the development environemnt, these are the requirements:
+> Here is how to run the development environment, these are the requirements:

 * python 2.7
 * python-virtualenv